numerai/numerai-cli/README.md

 sudo groupadd docker
 sudo usermod -aG docker $USER
 ```
+Then reboot or logout/login for this to take effect.

 For other Linux distros, check out https://docs.docker.com/install/linux/docker-ce/centos/ and find your distro on the sidebar.